OZCAP/django_deployer/README.md

 ### Prerequisites
-This tool relies on having a Django project ready to go, with an exclusive virtual environment with all of the modules needed for the project ready installed to it as well as Gunicorn.
-So to sumarise, you will need:
+This tool relies on having a Django project ready to go, with an exclusive virtual environment with all of the modules needed for the site/project.
 #### System
+* Nginx
 * Python3
 #### Virtual environment
 * Django
 * Gunicorn
+* [Any other necessary packages]

 ### Usage